kalaschnik/webusb-stepper-motor/README.md

 # Debug and Test Stepper Motors for WebUSB-enabled devices

 > Based on https://github.com/kalaschnik/stepper-motor-debugging
+>
+> 💡 As of fall 2022, WebUSB is still Chromium-only thing: https://caniuse.com/webusb

+# Usage

 This script uses the _Arduino Serial Monitor_ to receive an input to dynamically control different parameters of a stepper motor.
 This **parameters** are: